Navy shifts ASW focus to helicopter fleet

 Recent improvements in the MH-60R (Romeo) helicopter fleet are making the U.S. Navy rethink the way it conducts antisubmarine warfare (ASW).
 The ASW mindset recalculation comes at an opportune time for the Navy.
 The service recently acknowledged that it prohibits Virginia-class submarines—the service’s planned top undersea ASW weapon—from participating in exercises against the diesel-electric subs of allies for fear that the Virginia’s stealth capabilities could be compromised.
 The ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Navy Rethinks ASW Missions With MH-60R Improvements".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Navy Rethinks ASW Missions With MH-60R Improvements".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.